 Even as concierge medicine changes the face of the American healthcare industry, similarly efficient solutions are doing the same for other hidebound industries.
 In fact, concierge medicine is just one example of a much broader economic shift made possible by dramatic technological changes.

 Personalized, on-demand service of the sort available through concierge medicine apps and arrangements is now available in virtually every economic niche.
-Amazon and other online retailers offer same-day (and even one-hour, in some places) delivery of almost anything you could want.
+Amazon and other online retailers offer same-day delivery (one-hour delivery for Amazon Prime customers in larger population centers) of almost anything you could want.
 Ridesharing apps like Uber and Lyft put personal drivers at your fingertips in minutes.
 Automated investment platforms employ sophisticated algorithms to achieve returns comparable to the average human advisor’s – at a fraction of the cost.

 Amazingly, future innovations promise to render these now-exciting solutions quaint before long.
 For those without a vested interest in old, inefficient ways of getting things done, the future looks very bright indeed.